SyedIbrahimHamza/Restaurant_Bill_Genrator/README.md

 item, price = menu[index]

-For example, if the user selects:
+For example, if the customer selects:

 1